FartyPants/Training_PRO/README.md

 ## News

+- Ability to use JSONL (OpenAi) datasets.
+The format will be chosen automatically from the Template embedded in tokenizer
 - perlexity eval max_length from webui truncation_length_max
 - stop at epoch (can be changed during training)
 - force bin instead of safetensors (for now)